The Rise of the Attorney-Magnate: How to Manage a Law Firm

-Learn how to manage a law firm – after all, running your law firm like a business isn’t taught in law school
+Learn how to manage a law firm – after all, running your law firm like a business isn’t taught in law school.

-- Don’t go with your gut: Most of us remember the days when family road trips relied on paper maps and educated guesses.
-Hunches led to “shortcuts” and shortcuts led to aimless detours.
-Detours can be a nice surprise on vacation, but not as much on the way to work.
+Most of us remember the days when family road trips relied on paper maps and educated guesses.
+Hunches led to shortcuts and shortcuts led to aimless detours.
+While detours can be a nice surprise on vacation, they’re not as much fun on the way to work.
 If you really want to get somewhere these days in an optimal way, you’re not going to wing it or print out directions from MapQuest.
 Instead, you’ll use GPS with real-time traffic updates and software that recalculates a new route after you take a wrong turn.
-The same exact principles apply when deciding how to manage your law firm.
+Likewise, these exact principles apply when deciding how to manage your law firm.
 Cutting-edge technology and sophisticated automated processes are your new friends.
-These are the building blocks for leading change and being a transformational law firm.
+Indeed, these are the building blocks for leading change and being a transformational law firm.

 If you’re planning on adhering to recommended and best practices in your law firm management, it is imperative to use software you can count on.
 There’s a happy medium between micromanagement and malpractice, and choosing the right case management software is it.
 You, your employees, and your clients all want the same thing: streamlined and reliable case management and oversight.
-Solutions such as GrowPath’s all-in-one platform let you access documents, review cases, and communicate with clients through a single, secure, cloud-based hub.
+Solutions such as GrowPath’s all-in-one platform let you access documents, review cases, and communicate with clients.
+You can accomplish all of this through a single, secure, cloud-based hub.

 Law Firm Client Care

 Do you want to know how to manage a law firm?
 Make your clients feel valued.
-Quick search capabilities and real-time charts are good — if you use them to let your clients know that you’re on top of their case.
-You want your case management software to provide you with firm analytics from the big picture to the tiniest detail — so that you can engage clients most effectively.
+Quick search capabilities and real-time charts are good if you use them to let your clients know that you’re on top of their case.
+You want your case management software to provide you with firm analytics from the big picture to the tiniest detail so that you can engage clients most effectively.
 All the precise strategy and all the best practices of law firm management in the world won’t amount to much if you don’t return that client’s call in a timely manner.
 Have you secured cloud-based document management through GrowPath?
 Mobile lawyering is essential for properly catering to customers.
 After all, a lot of your new clients are millennials with different expectations regarding work hours and accessibility.